 Before writing "Dracula" in 1897, he spent several years researching European folklore and mythological stories of vampires.

 "Dracula" is an epistolary novel, written as a collection of realistic but completely fictional diary entries, telegrams, letters, ship's logs, and newspaper clippings, all of which added a level of detailed realism to his story.

 When did Bram Stoker die?

-Bram Stoker died in 1912, about twenty years before "Dracula" was made into an internationally popular film starring Bela Lugosi in the 1930s.
+Bram Stoker died on April 20, 1912, about twenty years before "Dracula" was made into an internationally popular film starring Bela Lugosi in the 1930s.

 In his diary, Stoker apparently alludes to there being another diary somewhere, though no one seems to know the whereabouts of it.